-Ultimately if the enforcement agent and the HCEO can’t achieve payment in full, or an agreed payment arrangement, the HCEO will escalate the enforcement of the Writ of Control to the Sale or Disposal Stage.
-There are many factors which can decide if this fee is going to be charged – not least the value of the goods taken into legal control and their forced auction sale value.
+Ultimately if the enforcement agent and the HCEO can’t achieve payment in full or an agreed payment arrangement, the HCEO will escalate the enforcement of the Writ of Control to the Sale or Disposal Stage.
+Many factors can decide if this fee is going to be charged – not least the value of the goods taken into legal control and their forced auction sale value.
 You shouldn’t be surprised if a decision is made only to remove goods if an indemnity is given by the creditor to cover the cost of removal of the goods.
-Particularly with cars – it can be expensive to remove a car which has a low second-hand value.
+Particularly with cars – it can be expensive to remove a car that has a low second-hand value.

 So it comes down to a question of economics.
-Sometimes the only leverage the HCEO and creditor have is to escalate the Writ to this stage to underline to the debtor the seriousness of the situation.
+Sometimes the only leverage the HCEO and creditor have is to escalate the high court writ, writs to this stage to underline to the debtor the seriousness of the situation.

 If that happens, or the natural course of the Writ is to go to this stage, then the following fees are added to the judgment debt:

 A further fixed fee of £525 plus VAT – making a total of £630

 A further commission fee of 7.5% plus VAT of the sum to be recovered – again where the amount of that sum is over £1,000